otenkigirlexe/Yuigaoka_6th_hiyoko_schedule/10_Aichi/README.md

 # 80_summary🎧

 - **total_amount** : 65,428
-- **remarks** : Lodging serial number release notification was made on 11/25.
-Waiting for reply.
-Reservations for Platte Kodama can be made one month in advance.
+- **remarks** : I applied for the 2nd advance because I didn't win the 1st day in the fastest advance.